mattrips/scratchPad/Protocol Conformance.md

 &#9724; protocol conformance declaration
 : a declaration that a type conforms to a protocol.
-  * A declaration that a type conforms to a protocol further constitutes as an implicit declaration that the type conforms to all protocols from which the protocol inherits.
+  * A declaration that a type conforms to a protocol further constitutes a declaration that the type conforms to all protocols from which the protocol inherits, except
   *

 &#9724; unconditionally accessible implementation